The Beckman Scholars Program at 91社区 will resume for 2026-27. The will take place on Friday, January 30, from 4-5 p.m. in UUW 324.

 - In the first four semesters of college (including transfer credits transfer credits from another four-year college, but not Advanced Placement or other pre-college credits)

-- A citizen or permanent resident of the U.S. or its territories and possessions
+- A citizen or permanent resident of the U.S. or its territories and possessions or hold status as DACA recipients

 What Does the Program Look Like?